nv-morpheus/Morpheus/docs/source/developer_guide/guides/1_simple_python_stage.md

 builder.make_edge(input_node, node)
 ```

-Finally, we will return a new tuple of our node and output type.
-Since this is a pass through node that can accept any input type, we will return our parent's type.
+Finally, we will return our node.
 ```python
 return node
 ```